apexx77/chat_sys/README.md

 # chat_sys

 * This is a simple chat-application written using Socket programming in Python 3.
-* Make sure you entered your local IP Address in this [file](https://github.com/apexx77/chat_sys/blob/master/client.py) in 'SERVER'.
-* You can enter any valid port number in the place of 'POST'.
+* You can enter any valid port number in the place of 'PORT'.

 <h2 align="center">Tech stack</h2>
 <div align="center" style="padding-top:20px;">